2022 Winter Olympics: TV schedule, day-by-day viewing guide to the Beijing Winter Games

 The official dates for the 2022 Winter Olympics are Friday, February 4 through Sunday, February 20, in Beijing, China.
-The competition begins as early as Wednesday, February 2–two days before the Opening Ceremony–with curling.
 The Games will take place over the course of 19 days and conclude with the Closing Ceremony on Sunday, February 20.
 Coverage will be live on NBC and Peacock.

 RELATED: Sign up for Peacock and watch the 2022 Winter Olympics HERE